YuvalGu/todo-list-app/README.md

   3. npm install<br />
 - **In SQL Workbench**<br /><br />
   4. create new connection (or open existing one)<br />
-  5. create new schema name 'todo-list-app'<br />
-  6. open Query tab and execute the script:<br />
+  5. open Query tab and execute the script:<br />
   ```bash
   CREATE SCHEMA `todo-list-app`;
   ALTER USER <user>@'localhost' IDENTIFIED WITH mysql_native_password BY <password>;